GabeScott/standard-works-vault/General Conference/1988 April - The Aaronic Priesthood—a Gift from God.md

 Then two men, good and true and faithful—one of them my father—placed their hands upon my head and conferred upon me the Aaronic Priesthood and ordained me to the office of deacon.
 I did not have any oath, slogan, motto, or law to memorize in connection with this.
 But I did memorize section 13 of the Doctrine and Covenants, and I have remembered it ever since.
 These are the words of an angel.
 They are the words of John the Baptist when he conferred the Aaronic Priesthood upon Joseph Smith and Oliver Cowdery on May 15, 1829:

-“Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins; and this shall never be taken again from the earth, until the sons of Levi do offer again an offering unto the Lord in righteousness.”
-[D&C 13]
+“Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins; and this shall never be taken again from the earth, until the sons of Levi do offer again an offering unto the Lord in righteousness.” \[[[D&C 13.1|D&C 13]]\]

 Unlike Scouting, we did not have one large deacons quorum that met in the cultural hall.
 Rather, we were divided into four quorums, with up to twelve boys in each.
 I thought it was a good arrangement because there were fewer of us in a group, with less noise and a more intimate relationship between us and our priesthood leader.
 I later learned that this number had been wisely designated by the Lord in revelation.
-He said, “And again, verily I say unto you, the duty of a president over the office of a deacon is to preside over twelve deacons, to sit in council with them, and to teach them their duty, edifying one another” (D&C 107:85).
+He said, “And again, verily I say unto you, the duty of a president over the office of a deacon is to preside over twelve deacons, to sit in council with them, and to teach them their duty, edifying one another” ([[D&C 107.85|D&C 107:85]]).

 Now I am not in any way disparaging Scouting.
 It is a wonderful program.
 It is the Church’s activity program for boys in many areas of the world.